yelbachir/multgam_pkg/README.md

 - `fmName`: the name of the probability distribution of the output variables, further details can be found in ..........,
 - `lambInit`: vector of starting values for the L2 regularization hyper-parameters.
 If not supplied, these will be computed,
 - `betaInit`: vector of starting values for the regression coefficients.
 If not supplied, these will be computed,
-- `groupReg`: list of size L.formula giving the order to
+- `groupReg`: list of as many vectors as there are non-smooth functions in a generalized linear model.
+Each vector contains as many values as of how to regularize the parametric forms, i.e., one lambda for a group of beta or one lambda per beta? default value is the same hyper-parameter for all parametric regression coefficients,
 - `ListConvInfo$iterMax`: number of maximal iterations for the optimization of the log-marginal likelihood and the penalized log-likelihood,
 - `ListConvInfo$progressPen`: if `TRUE`, information about the progress of maximization of the penalized log-likelihood will be printed,
 - `ListConvInfo$PenTol`: tolerance for the maximization of the penalized log-likelihood,
 - `ListConvInfo$progressM`: if TRUE, information about the progress of the maximization of the log-marginal likelihood will be printed,
 - `ListConvInfo$MLTol`: tolerance for the maximization of the log-marginal likelihood for the L2 regularization hyper-parameters,
-- ....: additional arguments supplied to the package `mgcv`.
+- ....: additional arguments to supply to the function `gam()` in `mgcv`.

-For additional information on `dat` and `L.formula` see the examples below or the documentation for the R package `mgcv` in CRAN.
+For additional information on `dat` and `L.formula` see the examples below, or the documentation for the R package `mgcv` in CRAN.

+The output `fit` of the function `mtgam` can be used as if it were computed from the function `gam` in `mgcv`.
+This includes plots, predictions, etc...

 .
 For example: